-A thread sealant primarily consists of an anaerobic glue that seals the gaps and cures to create a strong thermoset plastic coating around the leak.
+A Industrial Thread Sealant primarily consists of an anaerobic glue that seals the gaps and cures to create a strong thermoset plastic coating around the leak.

 Leaks are a frequent occurrence in systems with threaded fluid flow.
 Although ordinary thread tape or paste can make quick repairs, the results are often uneven and inadequate sealing.
 Consequently, external variables such as shock loads and dynamic pressures often cause the threaded connections to fail unexpectedly.